Fulfilling Societies of the World & United States in the World

 - Expos and Freshman Seminars: Courses in Expository Writing and Freshman Seminars will not count toward any of the current Gen Ed requirements or the new requirements.

 - Economics: Economics 10a or 10b alone cannot fulfill USW (or EMR): only the combination of both Economics 10a and 10b together can fulfill these requirements.
-For students graduating under the current General Education requirements (Class of 2018), Economics 10a or 10b alone cannot serve as a Social Sciences departmental substitution for SW or USW: only the combination of both Economics 10a and 10b together can, provided they are not being used to fulfill USW or EMR.
-For students graduating after the launch of the new College requirements in Fall 2018 (Class of 2019 & beyond), Economics 10a or 10b alone can fulfill the new divisional distribution requirement in the Social Sciences.
-Students should be aware that this will not be reflected on their Academic Advising Report until Fall 2018, when all students are transitioned to the new requirements.
+For students graduating under the current General Education requirements (Classes of 2018 and 2019), Economics 10a or 10b alone cannot serve as a Social Sciences departmental substitution for SW or USW: only the combination of both Economics 10a and 10b together can, provided they are not being used to fulfill USW or EMR.
+For students graduating after the launch of the new College requirements in Fall 2019 (Class of 2020 & beyond), Economics 10a or 10b alone can fulfill the new divisional distribution requirement in the Social Sciences.
+Students should be aware that this will not be reflected on their Academic Advising Report until Fall 2019, when all students are transitioned to the new requirements.
 Students who use the combination of Economics 10a and 10b to fulfill USW (or EMR) cannot also use Economics 10a or 10b to fulfill the new Social Sciences distribution requirement.

 - Please see the Divisional Distribution information in a course’s my.harvard.edu description for information about individual courses.
 If no divisional information is provided, please contact us to confirm if a particular advanced language course can count.